programminghistorian/ph-submissions/lessons/intro-to-linked-data.md

 You've probably had better things to do with your time.
 Until now.

-But you have probably used, or been part of, lots of linked data products and resources.
-The BBC's coverage of the London Olympics in 2012 was built upon linked data principles.
-As [this blog post](http://www.bbc.co.uk/blogs/bbcinternet/2012/08/olympic_data_xml_latency.html) makes clear, the linked data part was so that they could connect up all of the BBC's information about the Olympics.
+But you have probably used, or been part of, lots of LOD products and resources.
+The BBC's coverage of the London Olympics in 2012 was built upon LOD principles.
+As [this blog post](http://www.bbc.co.uk/blogs/bbcinternet/2012/08/olympic_data_xml_latency.html) makes clear, the LOD part was so that they could connect up all of the BBC's information about the Olympics.
 With coverage of something as complex as the Olympic Games by a major news organisation, you can see that there has to be some way to manage the data.

-For example, if there was a story about Usain Bolt it would clearly be useful if that story could automatically link to other content about Bolt: not just stories but video, audio, images or datasets.
+For example, if there was a story about Usain Bolt it would certainly be useful if that story could automatically link to other content about Bolt: not just stories but video, audio, images or datasets.
 But there's more.
-The BBC has invested in linked data across the board, so that its work will be enriched by linked data connection across all topics, not just sport, and across years, not just for the duration of an event.
+The BBC has invested in LOD across the board, so that its work will be enriched by LOD connection across all topics, not just sport, and across years, not just for the duration of an event.

 Here's another use.
-What happens if you type *cat* into Google's websearch?
+What happens if you type *cat* into Google's web search?
 Try it.

 I get a box in the right-hand corner telling me that a cat is a small carnivorous mammal, along with other information, such as its gestation period of 64-67 days.
-Google uses its Knowledge Graph to generate this kind of information from multiple sources.
-This is part of its attempt to move beyond string matching techniques (where if you search for "cat" Google simply searches for documents containing the letters c, a, and t in that order) towards trying to understand what users mean by a query.
+Google uses its [Knowledge Graph](https://www.google.com/intl/es419/insidesearch/features/search/knowledge.html) to generate this kind of information from multiple sources.
+This is part of its attempt to move beyond string matching techniques (where if you search for "cat" Google searches for documents containing the letters c, a, and t in that order) towards trying to understand what users mean by a query.

-The knowledge graph uses linked open data, along with other things.
-A 'graph' in this context is simply a way of connecting lots of things: if you imagine a diagram of the world's airline routes, with lines connecting every airport you can fly between, you'll get the idea.
+The Knowledge Graph uses LOD, along with other things.
+A 'graph' in this context is a way of connecting lots of things: if you imagine a diagram of the world's airline routes, with lines connecting every airport you can fly between, you'll get the idea.

 What Google does is proprietary and somewhat mysterious.
-The extent that they use linked data is not clear: see this sceptical [blog post](http://lemire.me/blog/2014/12/02/when-bad-ideas-will-not-die-from-classical-ai-to-linked-data/) by Daniel Lemire for a counter-view.
+The extent that they use LOD is not clear: see this sceptical [blog post](http://lemire.me/blog/2014/12/02/when-bad-ideas-will-not-die-from-classical-ai-to-linked-data/) by Daniel Lemire for a counter-view.

 Facebook and Microsoft have similar graphs.
 Why are they doing this?
 Well Facebook's [information for developers](https://developers.facebook.com/) gives you a clue.
 These documents tell app developers how they can use the precise targeting Facebook offers advertisers; its case study for Shazam says, "With the goal of monetizing its app in manner that felt like a natural part of the user experience, [Shazam implemented a native ad unit with the Audience Network](https://developers.facebook.com/docs/audience-network/case-studies/shazam)".

-If you've ever wondered how companies target you with particular ads, then linked data is one of the tools they use.
+If you've ever wondered how companies target you with particular ads, then LOD is one of the tools they use.

-Linked data is also used in lots of academic projects.
+LOD is also used in lots of academic projects.
 It's good for modelling messy data in a non-hierarchical way.
 Here's a good example: medieval [motets](https://en.wikipedia.org/wiki/Motet) were mash-ups of sacred and secular texts and music.
 Mapping all the connections between them would look something like a tube map.
 Sound familiar?
-You can read about the rationale for using linked open data for the job [here.](http://www.euppublishing.com/doi/full/10.3366/ijhac.2016.0158)
+You can read about the rationale for using LOD for the job [here.](http://www.euppublishing.com/doi/full/10.3366/ijhac.2016.0158)

 A final example you have almost certainly seen is on Wikipedia.
 The entry for [Leopold von Ranke](https://en.wikipedia.org/wiki/Leopold_von_Ranke) has a box, known as (it appears on the right-hand side of my screen).
 This is structured data.
 Because of its structure it can be extracted and made into triples.
 Those triples can be found, and [queried](http://wiki.dbpedia.org/).
 We'll be looking at DBpedia, and how we can use it to find information *within Wikipedia* that you cannot find just by searching Wikipedia.
-This really is linked data in action.
+This really is LOD in action.

-In summary, then, most people haven't heard of linked data but it is used extensively, just mostly behind the scenes.
+In summary, then, most people haven't heard of LOD but it is used extensively, just mostly behind the scenes.

 ### Review Questions

 1. Type your name into Google.
-Do you get a knowledge graph result?
+Do you get a Knowledge Graph result?
 2. Compare the *English* Wikipedia's info boxes for Marc Bloch and Fernand Braudel.
     What does the comparison reveal?
-3. Why would linked data be a good way of mapping medieval motets?
+3. Why would LOD be a good way of mapping medieval motets?

 ### Answers

 1. Probably not, unless you share a name with, say, Googie Withers.
-    You're probably not famous enough to be listd in the sources Google is drawing upon.
+    You're probably not famous enough to be listed in the sources Google is drawing upon.
 2. They give very slightly different information (at the time of writing): Braudel's nationality is given but Bloch's isn't.
 This is an issue with DBpedia!
 We'll come back to it.
 3. Because they're messy - in terms of borrowing data from all over the place - and non-hierarchical.
-This kind of thing, where nothing is intrinsically more important than anything else, is ideal for triples and linked open data.
+This kind of thing, where nothing is intrinsically more important than anything else, is ideal for triples and LOD.

 ## The URI

-An essential part of linked open data is the [Uniform Resource Identifier](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier), or URI.
+An essential part of LOD is the [Uniform Resource Identifier](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier), or URI.
 All this means is that we just need a way of talking about something (a person, an object, a relationship, whatever) in a way which: - is usable by everyone in the world - is reliably unique

 That means we're all talking about the same thing, and only that thing.
 It's less complicated than it sounds; in real life we do this all the time without worrying about it.